Achondroplastic base of skull abnormalities

-As the skull base forms by enchondral ossification whereas the skull vault by membranous ossification there is a marked discrepancy in relative size as the skull vault, brain and cord grow normally whereas the skull base remains small.
+As the skull base forms by endochondral ossification whereas the skull vault by membranous ossification, there is a marked discrepancy in relative size as the skull vault, brain and cord grow normally whereas the skull base remains small.

-As a result of this size discrepancy there is stenosis of the foramen magnum, often with basilar invagination.
-Compression of medulla may result in quadriparesis, sleep apnoea, and even sudden death.
-Interruption to normal CSF flow can produce hydrocephalus.
+As a result of this size discrepancy, there is stenosis of the foramen magnum, often with basilar invagination.
+Compression of the medulla may result in quadriparesis, sleep apnoea, and even sudden death.
+Interruption to normal cerebrospinal fluid (CSF) flow can lead to hydrocephalus.

 - enlarged lateral ventricles

 - enlarged CSF space between and over the cerebral hemispheres

 - more vertical course of the straight sinus